ramsha17/ECS_154A_SS2_Project1/README.md

 Student: Ramsha Tasneem (922628421)

 ## Project Status
-This the current status of the project ...Ongoing.
+This the current status of the project ...
+Completed.

 ## Known Issues
-The project fails to function properly in ... problem 3
+The project fails to function properly in ...

 ## References
 * [Build an XOR gate from AND/NOT](https://electronics.stackexchange.com/questions/487529/build-an-xor-gate-from-and-not)